 The vulnerability advantage: admit limits, build more trust

-Published about 1 month ago • 4 min read
+Published 3 months ago • 4 min read

 WhatsApp just turned their parent company's biggest weakness into marketing gold.